tobaccorico/IBO/README.md

 using “virtual balances”; this way ETH

 gets deposited in Gauntlet's **Morpho vault**,
-and not in the PoolManager, while various
+and not in Uni's PoolManager, while various
 dollars are either in Morpho vaults or their

 native staking (GHO’s safety module),
 providing an incentivised way to move
 liquidity from UniV3 to V4 `viaAAVE`.

 Dollar deposits can be bridged to
-Solana for another layer of yield.
+Solana for another layer of yield
+in an Ostium-alternative B-book.